 But for now, she’s focused on birdies on the course and books in the classroom.

-Carlson and fellow Vanderbilt golfer Auston Kim will compete in the prestigious Augusta National Women’s Amateur, scheduled April 1-4 in Augusta, Georgia.
+Carlson and fellow Vanderbilt golfer Auston Kim were scheduled to compete in the prestigious Augusta National Women’s Amateur, scheduled in early April in Augusta, Georgia.
+Both could be eligible to play in the 2021 edition.